neowit/tooling-force.com/README.md

 - Deploy modified files
 - List Modified files
 - Conflict checking before deployment (test if file(s) you are trying to deploy have been modified by someone else in SFDC since your last Refresh or Deployment.
+- list candidates for auto-completion (note: current version does not fully support visibility context resolution and may list more items than current Apex scope actually allows)

 ## System requirements